 This Factsheet is about complaints about Housing Repairs.
-It should be read together with our general information available here.
+It should be read together with our ‘How to Complain‘ webpage, available on the ‘Making A Complaint’ tab.

-The Ombudsman can only consider complaints about councils and housing associations; he cannot deal with complaints about private landlords.
+We can only consider complaints about councils and housing associations; we cannot deal with complaints about private landlords.

 A tenant has some maintenance responsibilities which can be found in your tenancy agreement.